nnapior/redcap-sheets/README.md

 1.Export data to Google sheets.

-3.Import data from Google sheets to REDCap.
+2.Import data from Google sheets to REDCap.

-5.Delete data from REDCap.
+3.Delete data from REDCap.

 ## Dependencies

-Install the requirements.txt file with
+Install the ```requirements.txt``` file with
 ```
 pip install-r requirements.txt
 ```
-Using the command below for pip3 on MacOS. ex.
+Using the command below on MacOS. ex.
 ```
 ● pip3 install -r requirements.txt
 ```